 The winning design selected by the Committee was created by two public officers Everal Waight Permanent Secretary, and Ines Sanchez Chief Education Officer.
 The Belize Flag is an Azure flag with Red Gules stripes at the top and bottom representing 1/5 of the total hoist (width) of the flag, and a white circle with the Coat of Arms in the centre.

 The shield of the Coat of Arms is divided into three sections by a vertical line and an inverted V. The base section represents a ship in full sail on waves of the sea.
 The two upper sections show tools of the timber industry in Belize: a paddle and a squaring axe in the right section and a saw and a beating axe in the left section.

 Supporting the shield are two woodcutters, the one on the right holding a beating axe over his shoulder in his right hand, and the one on the left holding a paddle over his shoulder in his left hand.
 Above the shield rises a mahogany tree.
 Below the shield is the motto scroll.

-A wreath of leaves encircles the Coat of Arms.
+A wreath of 50 leaves (25 leaves proper or desussate) encircles the Coat of Arms, and is thought to symbolize the year 1950 when the anti-colonial Peoples Committee (precursor to the P.U.P.) was formed.
+But it is known by a few that the Father of independence George Price, former seminarian and avowed numerologist, suggested 25 leaves proper.
+The number 25 represents Grace Upon Grace in the bible and appears several times in the book.
 The Coat of Arms embodies an important aspect of the history of Belize, as the mahogany industry formed the basis of our economy in the 18th and 19th centuries.
 NATIONAL MOTTO: “Sub Umbra Floreo” – These Latin words mean, “Under The Shade I Flourish.